 Despite the fact that the quality is relatively poor compared to the previous years, these outfits were still produced in Japan.
 The earliest versions display booklets and the box has Fashion Originals in white writing on the front.
-On later versions (1973-74) the writing on the packaging is black, there is an age recommendation, and the Mattel logo has been modified.
+On later versions (1973-74) the box printing has some modifications (compare the versions below).
 They were sold in several variation fabrics, especially in Europe.

 FASHION ORIGINALS Casual Cords #1717

 As well as the variations shown below, I have also seen the jacket in purple with a black collar, and in purple with a burgundy red collar.